Cognitive Load Theory CPD

 - Practical strategies to help reduce cognitive overload in your lessons

-- Review and discuss the latest Growth Mindset research
+- Review and discuss the latest memory and learning research

 Click the buttons below to find out more and get in touch.